bartmercier/aspnet/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 This application works with a docker image containing the mysql database : docker run --name aspdotnet -e MYSQL_ROOT_PASSWORD=aspdotnet -e MYSQL_DATABASE=myangularapp -e MYSQL_USER=bart -e MYSQL_PASSWORD=bart -p 3306:3306 -d mysql:latest

+Be careful : for Docker to work, you need to install Docker Desktop on Windows.